Linussl/Linussl/README.md

 ## Hi there 👋
+# I am Linus and I am an apprentice as a Software Developer
 <!--
 **Linussl/Linussl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.